Terms of Reference

 • the Board appointment process does not recruit to all the Board member vacancies.

-The Minister for Disability Issues may appoint co-opted members after considering advice from a selection panel convened by the Office for Disability Issues.
+The Minister may appoint co-opted members after considering advice from a selection panel convened by the Ministry.

-• At times, members of the Board may need to leave prior to the end of their term of office.
-In such cases, the Minister will consider recommendations from the selection panel to identify a suitable candidate for appointment to maintain the Board’s mix of representation and background.
+At times, members of the Board may need to leave prior to the end of their term of office.
+In such cases, the Minister will consider recommendations from a selection panel convened by the Ministry to identify a suitable candidate for appointment to maintain the Board’s mix of representation and background.

 Expectation of members